LogicJake/leetcode_book/book/Bit Manipulation/Convert a Number to Hexadecimal/question.md

+## Convert a Number to Hexadecimal
+### 问题描述

 Given an integer, write an algorithm to convert it to hexadecimal.
-For negative integer, [two��s complement](https://en.wikipedia.org/wiki/Two%27s_complement) method is used.
+For negative integer, [two’s complement](https://en.wikipedia.org/wiki/Two%27s_complement) method is used.

 **Note:**